-Police pursuit: Car crashes into truck at Peka Peka on the Kāpiti Coast
+Police pursuit: Car travelling in wrong direction crashes into truck on SH1 near Kāpiti Coast

 Two people suffered minor injuries and one person has been taken into custody.

-The southbound lane of SH1 heading into Wellington is closed and northbound traffic is also moving slowly, police said.
+The southbound lane of SH1 heading into Wellington is closed and northbound traffic is moving slowly, police said.